Lyme Disease and Insect-borne Illness

 - Herbal therapy if you cannot take antibiotics, or prefer herbals, based on the work of Buhner that may help kill the bacteria, relieve symptoms and/or strengthen your immune system.

 II.
-Support the Immune System with Additional Therapy
+Support the Immune System with Additional Therapies

 Every patient needs to support their immune system in order to heal.
-This may done with IV therapy, nutritional support, digestive support, herbal supplementation, and detoxification therapies based on your symptoms and direction of your doctor.
+This may done with IV Therapy, Nutritional support, herbal supplementation, digestive support and detoxification therapies (e.g. infrared sauna, colon hydrotherapy, aqua chi foot bath) based on your symptoms and the direction of your doctor.

 Film Website www.underourskin.com